 At Wessex Fertility we offer embryo transfer 6 days a week.
-Embryos are usually transferred anytime between day 2 and day 5.
+Embryos are usually transferred on day 5.
 Blastocyst transfer is a selection tool which helps us to identify the strongest embryo/s for transfer and is a good technique to use where more good quality embryos have developed by day 3 than are needed for transfer.

 At Wessex Fertility we offer a procedure called an ‘Endometrial Scratch’.
 Recent studies have suggested that the endometrial scratch may improve implantation rates in patients who have had multiple failed IVF cycles despite good quality embryos.
 Embryo implantation into the womb may fail due to poor embryo quality or abnormal embryo genetics.
 It can also often fail due to poor ‘endometrial receptivity’.
 This is where the lining of the womb is not favourable for the embryo to implant.